EcoPro-Systems/Data-Viewer/README.md

     - Install: `pip install -e .[dev]`
   - Scripts:
     - `convert_kelp_biomass`: Converts NetCDF of Kelp Biomass historical data to a bunch of Shapefiles
-    - `import_raster_files`: Bulk import raster data files into GeoServer
+    - `import_directory`: Bulk import all raster data files (GeoTIFF) or shapefiles in a directory into GeoServer

 ### Note on Docker